 - How might a plan have helped you prevent that type of situation in the first place?

-What other suggestions do you have for a purity Bible study for youth?
+What other suggestions do you have for a youth Bible study for purity?